-What are ten frames?
+What are Ten Frames?

-Most elementary classrooms are familiar with ten frames.
-A ten-frame is a graphic tool containing ten boxes pictured as two rows of five columns.
-Each box in the ten-frame can be filled with a counter or left blank to represent a number up to ten.
-A ten-frame is founded on the concept of benchmark numbers, five and ten.
-By arranging counters in different ways, students form mental images of numbers.
-The goal is for students to achieve automaticity as they recognize the number of counters without having to count them.
+A ten frame is made up of ten boxes arranged into two rows of five columns.
+Each box can be filled with a counter or left blank, allowing the representation of numbers up to ten.
+The concept of ten frames is rooted in the idea of benchmark numbers, specifically five and ten.
+By arranging counters in various configurations, students can form mental images of numbers.
+The ultimate goal is for students to develop automaticity, enabling them to recognize the number of counters without having to count them individually.

 Why Use Ten Frames in the Elementary Classroom?

 Ten frames are not only easy and cost-effective to implement into math instruction but also highly effective.
 They offer hands-on manipulatives that visually represent numbers less than, equal to, or more than ten.
 The concept of ten is fundamental to understanding place value, a critical skill in fostering a robust comprehension of number sense.
 It’s essential that students understand what a number consists of, rather than merely identifying a number as a digit.

 The successful integration of ten frames into your classroom revolves around a few key strategies: